-Should 'catfishing' be made illegal? - BBC News
+Should 'catfishing' be made a crime?

 "I do think we need to look more wisely at this in relation to how it is tackled at the moment."

-Mr Neate, a former police officer, said there should be a "discussion" about punishing the worst catfishing offenders.
+Mr Neate, a former police officer, says there should be a "discussion" about punishing the worst catfishing offenders.

-But he raised concerns about how practical a new law would be to implement.
+But he raises concerns about how practical a new law would be to implement.

-"I think it would be tricky to put into practice," he said.
-"I really feel for that poor woman [Anna] but we have got to be realistic on how far we got and how the police would be able to enforce it.
+"I really feel for that poor woman [Anna] but we have got to be realistic on how far we got and how the police would be able to enforce it," he says.

 "Let's have the discussion because we can't have people being hurt and it's something we have got to look at."

 Many dating websites offer users advice on how to spot a scammer and tips to avoid being taken in by a fake profile.
+(See "Tips to avoid catfishes", below)

 Popular dating site Match.com has a team which will remove unwanted accounts and check photos and personal ads.